odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Chile has several tax types, the most common ones are:

 - VAT.
 Is the regular VAT and it can have several rates.
 - ILA (Impuesto a la Ley de Alcholes).
-Taxes for alcoholic drinks, it has a different rate.
+Taxes for alcoholic drinks.
+It has a different rate.

 Fiscal Positions